inagler/nagler2026_spg_shifts/README.md

 ---

 ## Workflow

-1. **Prepare** — Run `Prepare_*.ipynb` notebooks to preprocess CESM2 output
+1. **Prepare** — Run `smoc55_timeseries.py` to extract the SMOC55 index time series
-2. **Analyse** — Submit HPC jobs via `run_*.sh` scripts to detect change points and compute composites
+2. **Analyse** — Submit `run_change_point.sh` and `run_composite.sh` to detect change points and compute composites
 3. **Plot** — Run `Plot_*.ipynb` notebooks to reproduce all manuscript figures

 ---

 ## Data

 This code uses output from the [CESM2 Large Ensemble](https://www.cesm.ucar.edu/community-projects/lens2) (100 members).
-The raw model data is not included in this repository due to its size.
-Pre-processed intermediate files required to run the plotting notebooks are available at [ADD ZENODO DOI].
+The raw model data is publicly available through the CESM2-LE project.
+Users should download the required fields and run the full workflow from step 1.

 ---